Phactum/taxiride-blueprint/spi/README.md

 ### Wire up a process

-Starting a workflow or correlating a message are actions originated in our custom business code typically trigger by some kind of business event (e.g. user hits a button).
+Starting a workflow or correlating a message are actions originated in our custom business code typically triggered by some kind of business event (e.g. user hits a button).
 Wiring a process, a task or an expression is about connecting BPMN elements to our software components.
-In these situations the action to run our business code is initiated by the business processing engine.
-So we have to introduce markers (Java annotations) to let the engine know where to find the right code to run e.g. for a certain BPMN service task.
+In these situations the action to run our business code is initiated by the BPMS.
+So, we have to introduce markers to let the engine know where to find the right code to run.

 According to the [concept](#concept) and in order to have no reference from BPMN to the implementation a name based approach is used for the binding in an aspect-oriented style.